build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 date: 2023-04-01
 ---

 Businesses everywhere are striving to provide value for their customers by making data driven decisions.
 Data analytics is core to this success, but building scalable, reusable data pipelines is hard.
 Apache Airflow is an open source orchestration tool that many have adopted to automate and streamline how they build those data pipelines.
 As you scale usage and adoption, staying on top of how you manage and make Airflow available to your users can become overwhelming.
-The good news is that we can borrow heavily from modern development techniques, and specifically DevOps, to help reduce the time needed to create and scale those data pipelines.
+The good news is that we can borrow heavily from modern development techniques - and specifically DevOps - to help reduce the time needed to create and scale those data pipelines.

-## What you will learn
+## What You Will Learn

 In this tutorial you will learn how you can apply DevOps techniques to help you effortlessly manage your Apache Airflow environments.
 We will look at some of the common challenges you are likely to encounter, and then look at the use of automation using infrastructure as code to show you how you can address these through automation.
 You will learn: